Policies and Procedures

 - Not expecting children to be occupied at all times.

 - Making outdoor play available every day, unless the weather is extreme.

 - Involving children in planning activities, to reflect their own interests and ideas planning activities that enable children to develop their natural curiosity and imagination.

-- Allowing children freedom of creative expression, particularly in artistic or creative play.
+- Allowing children freedom of creative expression.

 - Intervening in play only when necessary: to reduce risks of accident or injury, or to encourage appropriate social skills.

 - Warning children in advance when an activity or game is due to end.

 - All indoor and outdoor play areas are checked and risk assessed daily before the children arrive in accordance with our Risk Assessment

 - The Club keeps an inventory of resources and equipment, which is updated regularly and reviewed to identify where any additional resources are required.